IRIS Shahid Bagheri: Operational history

 Sea trials for Shahid Bagheri began on 13 November 2024 leaving Iran Shipbuilding & Offshore Industries Complex, just west of the southern port city of Bandar Abbas.
 The full reveal of the ship took place on 6 February 2025, showing a full flight deck of Ababil-3N carrier drones, new stealth drones called the JAS-313, Bell 206 helicopters, Mi-171 helicopters, Homa VTOL drones and a Mohajer-6 drone.
 A fully working hospital was revealed as well.
 The carrier has a fully functioning soccer field.

 The carrier has the ability to deploy over 30 fast attack craft from inside the ship.
 This would be the first fixed-wing drone carrier ever made specifically for drones.
 Footage broadcast by Iranian state TV on the inauguration showed at least four helicopters and three drones on the warship's flight deck.

 Chief of the IRGC, General Hossein Salami, said at the ceremony that the warship can travel "independently" at sea for up to one year.
 The report said the ship also has a hospital and facilities such as a gym for its crew.
 According to limited open-source information, the carrier is capable of deploying various types of small unmanned aerial vehicles and air defense missiles.
 It is reportedly equipped with short- and medium-range air defense systems, intelligence-gathering equipment, and a flight control tower.
 In addition to featuring ESM and SIGINT capabilities, Admiral Tangsiri stated at the ceremony that the carrier can also deploy and operate "guided subsurface vessels."

+2026 Iran War

+On 2 March 2026, the United States Central Command announced that the ship had been struck by U.S. forces amidst the 2026 Iran war.